 It is time as the GGKP has pointed out, that the pools of assets controlled by sovereign wealth funds of the brown economy, such as pension systems and insurance companies, in the US $39 trillion and $178 trillion-plus worldwide and the growing assets of these funds need to be transition to the green economy.
 The Green Economy report confirms that an investment of 2 percent of global GDP across 10 key sectors is what is required to kick-start a shift to a green economy.
 The report also seeks to motivate policy makers to create the enabling conditions for increased investments towards such a transition.

-When developing GND, GGND climate change green economic investment strategies, conflict resolution and eliminating war need to be included.
-The brown economy builds walls, separates families and drop bombs that kill innocent people.
-The green economy need to be a peace economy that feeds people, avoids conflict, walls and family separation and seeks to divest from war and invest in peace, by cooperating with other nations in developing green/peace policies.
-Climate change affects the whole earth and It will take the cooperation of all nations to develop climate change policies that are effective and cooperative not individualistic and destructive.
+America can be an example to the world, as the studies say of what not to do.
+Climate change affects the whole earth and it will take the cooperation of all nations to develop climate change policies that are non-violent, cooperative and affective, not violent, individualistic and destructive.
 The earth has already run out time, some countries such as Guatemala requires immediate action to feed its citizens and prevent the collapse of their economy that will lead to mass migration.
-Countries around the earth need to develop and implement a GGND now in an effort to minimize the consequence of climate change and help each other manage it effects.
+Countries around the earth need to develop and implement a GGND now in an effort to minimize the consequence of climate change and help each other manage it affects.